 Tara is a graduate of the Centre for Art Tapes’ media scholarship program.
 Tara has screened her short films in various places, has cast local talent in features and TV shows, and has co-coordinated youth media arts March Break Video Camps.
 Tara has also produced and in some cases starred in, “Dreamgirls”, “The Color Purple” and “The Wiz”, wrote an original musical about the life of Viola Desmond staged at The Spatz theatre in 2018, Dartmouth Players Theatre in 2019 and she is currently writing her new musical works entitled, ”Hood Habits” and “Love, Peace and Hairgrease” in the playwrights Unit under Eastern Front Theatre.

-Consultant (she/her), Nova Scotia
+Board Treasurer (she/her), Nova Scotia

 Tracy Gaudet comes from a career in business and insurance having worked in both small and large companies.
 Her introduction to film and television was from working at Fraser & Hoyt in the 2000’s and working as the insurance broker on many small and large productions.
 In 2015, Tracy moved to St John’s NL.
 There she was a part owner in a boutique, insurance broker, and worked again in insuring productions, while continuing to operate her own independent consulting business.